-LAURITO E. SERRANO EXPERIENCE / EDUCATION Mr. Serrano, Filipino, 62, is currently the Lead Independent Dir Systems Corporation.
-Mr. Serrano concurrently serves as Indepe Commercial Banking Corporation, 2GO Group Inc., Axelum Reson Philippine Holdings, Inc. He is also a director in privately-he Corporation.
-As independent director in listed entities, Mr. Serrand member of such companies' audit, compliance, and risk committees partner of the Corporate Finance Consulting Group of SGV & Co. endent Director of Rizal urces Corp., and Anglo- eld MRT Development o serves as chairman or He is a Philippine Certified Public Accountant and has a Maste Administration from the Harvard Graduate School of Business.
+L AURITO E. SERRANO EXPERIENCE / EDUCATION Mr. Serrano, 63, Filipino, is an Independent Director of the Company as Independent Director of Rizal Commercial Banking Corporat Corp., and Anglo-Philippine Holdings, Inc. He is also a director Development Corporation.
+As independent director in listed entities chairman or member of such companies' audit, compliance, an Serrano is a former partner of the Corporate Finance Consulting Gr ion, Axelum Resources r in privately-held MRT s, Mr. Serrano serves as nd risk committees.
+Mr. He is a Philippine Certified Public Accountant and has a Master Administration from the Harvard Graduate School of Business.
 His Financial Advisory and Corporate Finance in a broad range of clien area of specialization is